Health & Wellness

 Healthy Snacking

 Snacks play a crucial role in maintaining a balanced and sustainable healthy diet plan.
 When chosen wisely, snacks can help keep energy levels stable between meals, curb hunger pangs, and contribute to overall nutritional intake.
-To achieve this, it is essential to opt for nutrient-dense snacks that provide a good balance of macronutrientsтАФproteins, fats, and carbohydratesтАФalong with a variety of vitamins and minerals.
+To achieve this, it is essential to opt for nutrient-dense snacks that provide a good balance of macronutrients—proteins, fats, and carbohydrates—along with a variety of vitamins and minerals.

 Nutritious snack ideas include fresh fruits and vegetables, which are rich in fibre, vitamins, and antioxidants.
 For instance, apple slices with a tablespoon of almond butter or carrot sticks with hummus are excellent choices that combine fibre and protein.
 Nuts and seeds, such as a small handful of almonds or sunflower seeds, offer healthy fats and proteins that can keep you feeling full and satisfied.
 Greek yoghurt with a sprinkle of berries or a piece of whole-grain toast with avocado is also nutritious options that provide a balance of carbohydrates, fats, and proteins.